 The post Co-transfection and multi-gene expression using DNA transfection reagents appeared first on Transfection Reagents for Blood Cells.

-Recent advancements and future perspectives in DNA transfection reagents. https://blood-transfection.com/recent-advancements-and-future-perspectives-in-dna-transfection-reagents/ Thu, 14 Dec 2023 23:40:13 +0000 https://blood-transfection.com/?p=158 The post Recent advancements and future perspectives in DNA transfection reagents. appeared first on Transfection Reagents for Blood Cells.
+]]>The post Recent advancements and future perspectives in DNA transfection reagents. appeared first on Transfection Reagents for Blood Cells.

-• The post Recent advancements and future perspectives in DNA transfection reagents. appeared first on Transfection Reagents for Blood Cells.
+]]>The post Gene editing using DNA transfection reagents (e.g., CRISPR-Cas9 system) appeared first on Transfection Reagents for Blood Cells.

-CRISPR-Cas9 System:
+]]>CRISPR-Cas9 System:

 CRISPR-Cas9 is a two-component system that consists of the Cas9 nuclease and a guide RNA (gRNA).
 The gRNA is designed to match the sequence of the target DNA and guides the Cas9 nuclease to the specific location in the genome where a cut should be made.
 Once the DNA is cut, the cell’s natural DNA repair mechanisms are activated.
 These repair processes can be harnessed to introduce desired genetic changes.